Questions & Answers

 What file format do you need for document translation?

-We accept almost every type of file format for translation including: Word, PowerPoint, Excel, PDF, JPG, Illustrator, InDesign, Publisher, etc.
+We accept almost every type of file format for translation including: Word, PowerPoint, Excel, PDF, JPG, Illustrator, InDesign, Publisher, etc. A PM will be letting you know if additional steps need to be taken based on the type of document or extension.

 What is Transcreation?